muqsitamir/Forest-Fire-Detection/Backup.md

 | 2    | Backup database snapshot | `scp root@139.162.11.234:/root/backup_forest_fire_YYYYMMDD.sql /path/to/Forest_Fire_Backup/dbs_snapshots/` | `/path/to/Forest_Fire_Backup/dbs_snapshots/` |

 > **Tip:** Replace `YYYYMMDD` with the date of the snapshot you wish to download.

+---

+## Additional Notes

+1. **Adaptable for the other project as well:**

+   - You can replace the folder name `Forest-Fire-Detection` to `wwf-snow-leopard` while keeping the same directory structure.
+   - Both of the projects and servers follow same layout for this purpose.

+2. **Automation:**

+   - These commands can be added to a **cron job** to automate daily incremental backups.

+3. **Managing Large Backups:**

+   - After accumulating a large number of incremental backups, consider transferring them to the **SSD or cloud storage**.
+   - Start a new backup directory periodically (e.g., every few months) to avoid filling a single directory.